Small Town Charm, Big City Sophistication

 By Amy Shepherd Nance

-You could travel to the metropolitan areas for great art, but north central Florida has an impressive collection of its own.
+You could travel to metropolitan areas for great art, but north central Florida has an impressive collection of its own.

 Art depicts the unexpected, the beautiful, and the natural.
 Those words can also be used to describe a hidden treasure of central Florida where unique art is made and featured.
 Polk County embodies rustic, bygone touches, warranting artistic study.
 Cultural venues display meaningful work everywhere.
 From top notch museums to restored churches doubling as art centers, history museums to symphonies, Polk County’s cultural venues are fresh, dynamic alternatives to what you find on the usual cultural circuit.